 System fonts are fonts that are already included in most operating systems.
 Since most recipients will already have these fonts installed on their phones or computers, you can expect messages designed with system fonts to appear exactly as you designed them in most email clients.

-Nutshell Marketing provides a handful of the most reliable system fonts:
+Nutshell Campaigns provides a handful of the most reliable system fonts:

 - Arial Black

 Web fonts allow designers to use fonts that are not already installed on their recipients’ computers.
 These are sourced from libraries like Google Fonts and are widely supported in modern web design.
 Unfortunately, HTML email lags behind.

 Only a very small number of email clients currently support web fonts: